open-feature/ofep/009-OFEP-add-dispose.md

 ### Example Implementation

-The `Provider` type gets extended with the following function:
+The `Provider` interfaces gets extended (in a non-breaking way) to include the following function:

 ```typescript
 dispose(): Promise<void>